The Asymptotic Analysis of Some PDE and Steklov Eigenvalue Problems with Partially Reactive Patches in 3-D: Discussion

-We now discuss a few open problems that are directly related to our study.
-Firstly, it would be worthwhile to develop an accurate numerical scheme, such as in \cite{Lindsay18a} and \cite{Kaye20} for the exterior problem, to validate the homogenization result (\ref{homog:keff_small}) for the effective reactivity $\keff$ for a large collection of small, but equi-distributed, patches on the boundary of a sphere.
-Secondly, our analysis has been focused only on problems that are {\em interior} to the sphere.
-In the companion article \cite{Grebenkov-Ward25}, we derive the effective reactivity rate for the {\em exterior} problem where there is a large number of equi-distributed partially reactive surface patches of arbitrary shape, but with small area, on the boundary of a sphere.
+(i) It would be worthwhile to develop an accurate numerical scheme, such as in \cite{Lindsay18a} and \cite{Kaye20} for the exterior problem, to validate the homogenization result (\ref{homog:keff_small}) for the effective reactivity $\keff$ for a large collection of small, but equi-distributed, patches on the boundary of a sphere.

+(ii) Our analysis has been focused only on problems that are {\em interior} to the sphere.
+In the companion article \cite{Grebenkov-Ward25}, we derived the effective reactivity rate for the {\em exterior} problem where there is a large number of equi-distributed partially reactive patches of arbitrary shape, but with small area, on the boundary of a sphere.
 This analysis extends that of \cite{Lindsay17} where an effective Robin boundary condition was derived for the case of perfectly reacting but locally circular boundary patches.
 In turn, it would be worthwhile to analyze the SDN and SN problems {\em exterior} to a sphere that has a collection of small partially reactive surface patches.

-Thirdly, our analysis of the SDN and SN problems has left open a few technical issues.
-In particular, our analysis has provided only the leading-order term for the Steklov eigenparameter for the special case where the corresponding eigenfunction is not axially-symmetric on a circular patch.
+(iii) Our analysis of the SDN and SN problems has left open a few technical issues.
+In particular, our analysis has provided only the leading-order term for the Steklov eigenvalue for the special case where the corresponding eigenfunction is not axially-symmetric on a circular patch.
 In addition, for the SN problem, in \S \ref{sec:sn_degen} we have only analyzed in detail the {\em near-resonant} case that will occur when a subset of the patches are identical.
 We did not provide a similar analysis to investigate {\em near-resonance} behavior in other, less generic, situations, involving non-identical patches, or when the local Steklov eigenvalue problem near a patch has non-degenerate eigenvalues.